simplybusiness/kitcat/docs/STRATEGY.md

    See later on for two examples migration strategies.
 One that is using the MongoID interface to access a Mongo DB.
    And another one using the Mongo Ruby Driver for the same database.

+1. Needs to respond to `#process(item)`.
+It should implement a `#process(item)` method that will be called by the framework.
+The method needs to return `true` if the item is processed successfully, or `false` if it is not processed successfully.
+This is taken into account by the framework to keep track of the items that have been processed successfully.
+Also the framework makes sure to log the correct lines in the log file accordingly.

-4. Optionally, responds to `#interrupt_callback`.
+1. Optionally, responds to `#interrupt_callback`.
 This method will not be normally called.
 It will be called by the framework if the user running the migration script interrupts it by hitting the key combination Ctrl+C or by sending the signal `SIGTERM (15)` or `SIGINT (2)` (e.g. with `kill process_id` the `SIGTERM` is sent).
 Hence, the migration strategy is responsible to carry out clean up actions for the premature termination of the migration script.
 It needs to make sure that the script finishes gracefully.

 ## Example Migration Strategies